LaFosseAcademy/barts_training/evaluation/README.md

 ### Communicating what you find

 Once you've cleaned and analysed something, the job isn't done.
-The last stage of the lifecycle — Communication — is just as easy to get wrong as Cleaning is, and it's where a lot of good analysis goes to waste.
+The penultimate stage of the lifecycle — Communication — is just as easy to get wrong as Cleaning is, and it's where a lot of good analysis goes to waste.

 Choosing the right evidence and the right format matters: a chart when someone needs to see a pattern at a glance, a one-page summary when someone needs the headline without the detail, a full table when someone needs to audit the numbers themselves.
 We covered generating all three of these through Copilot chat in the last session — today's reminder is just that the choice of format is a decision, not an afterthought.